r0light/cna-quality-model/quality-model.md

     *In a cloud-native application services should communicate via well-defined, standardized, documented, and declarative APIs which can be both synchronous or asynchronous.*
     Reznik2019 9 "Communicate Through APIs"; Adkins2019 6 "Understandable Interface Specifications" (Use Interface specifications for understandability); Bastani2017 6 "Everything is an API" (Services are integrated via APIs); Indrasiri2021 2 "Service Definitions in Synchronous Communication" (Use a service definition for each service); Indrasiri2021 2 "Service Definition in Asynchronous Communication" (Use schemas to define message formats); Goniwada2021 3 "API First Principle"
   * **Consistently mediated communication** (Component, Link) -> Time-behaviour +> Analyzability
-    **TODO: reformulate** *By mediating communication through additional components, there is no direct dependence on the other communication partner and additional operations can be performed to manage the communication.*
+    *By mediating communication through additional components, there is no direct dependence on the other communication partner and additional operations can be performed to manage the communication, such as load balancing, monitoring, or the enforcement of policies.
+By using centralized mediation approaches, such as Service Meshes, management actions can be performed universally and consistently across the components of an application.*
+    Indrasiri2021 3 "Sidecar Pattern", "Service Mesh Pattern", "Service Abstraction Pattern" Proxy communication with services to include service discovery and load balancing); Davis2019 10.3; Richardson2019 11.4.2
     * *Service Interaction via Backing Service* (Ntentos2020a)
     * *Service Interaction via Central Component utilization metric* (Ntentos2020)
-    * *Service Interaction with Event Sourcing utilization metric* (Ntentos2020)

 ## Basic metrics